Soul Snatcher

-Soul Snatcher (赤狐书生 (Chì hú shūshēng, Red Fox Scholar)) is a 2020 Chinese live-action/CGI fantasy film produced by Jiang Zhiqiang starring Li Xian and Chen Linong.
+Soul Snatcher (赤狐书生 (Chì hú shūshēng, Red Fox Scholar)) is a 2020 live-action/CGI fantasy film produced by Bill Kong starring Li Xian and Chen Linong.

 Plot

 To achieve immortality and be promoted to spiritual immortal, magical fox spirit Bai Shisan (Li Xian) disguises himself as a young man and travels to the human world in search of a 'divine pill', or a central spiritual reservoir that entities possess, to take - killing the original holder.
 There he befriends the innocent and impoverished scholar Wang Zijin (Chen Linong), who is on a journey to Beijing to take the arduous imperial magistrates examination.
 To keep Wang safe, Bai Shisan must bond with him on the road to the examination and fend off threats from mythic creatures and evil spirits who run rampant along their journey.
 Along the way Bai Shisan comes to realize Wang's divine pill is the key to Bai Shisan's transcendence.
 What choice will Bai Shishan make once he realizes that in order to achieve immortality he would have to kill his best friend?